 There are many deodorizers on the market in tablet, liquid, and powder form.
-These not only combat odor, but also, stimulate the bacteria that works to dissolve the solids in your tank.
-Picking a deodorizer with lubricating qualities will ease slide valve operation.
+These not only combat odor, but also stimulate the bacteria that works to dissolve the solids in your tank.
+Picking a deodorizer with lubricating qualities will help ease the slide valve operation.